taikedz/cbz-downloader/README.md

 To you can specify a start chapter, and end chapter (both optional, as ints or floats)

 	cbzdl https://www.mangapanda.com/appearance-of-the-yellow-dragon -s 1 -e 2

+`URL` can be literally a URL, or the folder containing the chapters previously downloaded.

+If you have already downloaded the comic from the specified `URL`, and you do not specify a start chapter, cbzdl starts again from the last chapter successully downloaded.

 By default, `cbzdl` will wait a few seconds between fetching two images (some sites throttle heavy downloaders), depending on the module's recommended delay.
 You can set the delay manually by providing a `-d DELAY` argument, where `DELAY` is an integer, of how long to pause between page downloads.